 New Zealand company seems to have an answer to the problem.
-Aside of buying toxic free organic mattress for your child – which can be very costly – they suggest to wrap baby’s mattress to avoid contact with toxins.
+Aside from buying a toxic-free organic mattress for your child – which can be very costly – they suggest wrapping the baby’s mattress to avoid contact with toxins.
 Incredible, but according to this article, they had 100% success.
 If you are interested to buy one – here is where you can find it: Toxin Shield Mattress Cover.

-I personally strongly believe in great benefits of co-sleeping.
-In our case we found a mattress wrap that fits a large mattress and protects our baby from toxic infusions.
-If you are sceptical about it, I suggest to read this book: “The Cot Death Cover-Up” This information is for educational purposes only.
+I personally strongly believe in the great benefits of co-sleeping.
+In our case, we found a mattress wrap that fits a large mattress and protects our baby from toxic infusions.
+If you are skeptical about it, I suggest reading this book: “The Cot Death Cover-Up” This information is for educational purposes only.
 It does not provide medical advice.
-Information shared here is meant to encourage you to make your own decisions based upon your own research.
+The information shared here is meant to encourage you to make your own decisions based on your own research.

 Paintings and pictures.
-Place them where your baby will see them – above changing table, in front of their car seat, attach to mobile.
-At the beginning babies are able to see only about 20 to 30.5 centimeters and cannot differentiate tones of colours, hence, ONE month old infants are able to focus on black, white and red coloured picture.
-At the month of TWO they can focus on primary colours and more complicated shapes.
+Place them where your baby will see them – above the changing table, in front of their car seat, or attach to a mobile.
+In the beginning, babies are able to see only about 20 to 30.5 centimeters and cannot differentiate tones of colors, hence, ONE-month-old infants are able to focus on black, white, and red colored pictures.
+In the month of TWO, they can focus on primary colors and more complicated shapes.

 - paint small branches